This year, we’re bringing it back to the basics.

 Breckenridge Distillery filling the freshly dumped SMO barrels with Breckenridge Bourbon

 These barrels are monitored for flavor and maturation rate (each barrel is different) over the course of the beer’s residency right up until the Brewery feels the beer has the right balance of bourbon characteristics.
 Months, to sometimes more than a year later, the Brewery harvests the beer from the barrels and get them back to the Distillery as quick as possible, sometimes in 20 minutes or less.
-For 7-9 months, the whiskey sits in the beer barrels mingling with the stout flavors left in the barrel.
-Once the barrels have reached the perfect flavor profile, we empty the barrels, decide on the perfect proof, in this case, 107 proof, bottle it and it hits the shelves.
+For 10-13 months, the whiskey sits in the beer barrels mingling with the stout flavors left in the barrel.
+Once the barrels have reached the perfect flavor profile, we empty the barrels, decide on the perfect proof, in this case, we went straight barrel proof (around 107pf), bottle it and it hits the shelves.

-Well, we started off with 37 cases but due to “market research” (a.k.a. taste testing), we are down to 30.
-We expect that this will fly off the shelves.
-It will be released on Valentine’s Day 2021 exclusively sold at Breckenridge Distillery’s two locations.
-The good news, we have another barrel aging that could bring a second release in the future.
+This is a very limited release and we expect that this will fly off the shelves.
+It will be released at 11 a.m. on February 2024, exclusively sold at Breckenridge Distillery’s two locations.
+The good news, we might have another barrel aging that could bring a fifth release in 2025.
+But why wait?

 Get your favorite Breckenridge spirits delivered to your door.